1902 Fox Drive, Suite F

 Middle ear infections, or otitis media, are very common.
 So common, in fact, that 90% of children will suffer from an ear infection in their childhood.
 You may notice your child being more fussy than usual, tugging on their ear and grimacing, or complaining about a sharp pain in the ear.
-These are all common ear infection systems which often lead a parent to take their child to the physician.
+These are all common ear infection systems which often lead a parent to take their child to a healthcare provider.

 By the Numbers

-If a parent brings their child into the office to see a physician, hits to the pocketbook begin to escalate:
+If a parent brings their child into the office to see a healthcare provider, hits to the pocketbook begin to escalate:

 In addition to an office visit, there are many parents who take their child for ear pain treatment to urgent care or the emergency room.
 Debt.org reported on an Annals of Internal Medicine study that found the average cost of an urgent care visit for three common illnesses — middle ear infection, pharyngitis and urinary tract infection — was $155.
 Other estimates place the average urgent care visit at anywhere from $71 to $125.
 There are also instances where a parent may take their child to the emergency room for ear pain.
 Debt.org reports that an average emergency room visit for ear pain can cost an average of $400.